sundeepbassi/The-Wellbeing-Retreat/README.md

  # The Wellbeing Retreat

- This project hopes to accomplish delivering lesson techniques on yoga and meditation to the users.
-Wellbeing has become an integral part of our lives. increasingly a work life balance enables us into living happier and fuller lives.
+ The Wellbeing Retreat hopes to accomplish delivering information about yoga and meditation to interested users.
+Wellbeing has become an integral part of our lives.

+ The site aims to target people who are beginning to explore an interest in yoga and meditation.
+The Wellbeing Retreat will be useful for beginners to get an idea about what is yoga and meditation, the various types of yoga and meditation and a lesson if they wish to take it further.

 **UX**